 Businesses that pay employees for using their personal vehicles for work purposes sometimes use the cents-per-mile rate.
 These payments may be able to draw in and keep workers who frequently use their personal vehicles for work-related functions.
 Why?
 Employee business expenditures, such as business mileage, are currently not allowed to be deducted on an individual’s income tax returns.

-If you choose to use the cents-per-mile rate, bear in mind that there are a number of requirements.
+If you choose to use the cents-per-mile rate, keep in mind that there are a number of requirements.
 If you don’t comply, the reimbursements can be viewed by the recipients as taxable wages.

 Standard Business Mileage Rate Can’t Always be Used

 The cents per mile rate may not be applicable in some circumstances.
-It partially relies on how you’ve previously claimed deductions for the same car.
-In other cases, it depends on whether you want to take advantage of certain first-year depreciation tax breaks on the vehicle or if the vehicle is new to your business this year.
+It partially relies on how you’ve previously claimed deductions for the same vehicle in the past.
+In other cases, it depends on whether you want to take advantage of certain first-year depreciation tax breaks on the vehicle, or if the vehicle is new to your business this year.